Year 5 Team: Mr J McCabe (Class Teacher)

 Year 5 - Spring 2 - Week 6

 In our English learning, we were extremely proud to write up the “top copy” of our biographies on Commander Chris Hadfield for our Author Books.
 Accompanied by some watercolour artwork, the children worked hard to present their work in the style of a biography whilst also ensuring that their handwriting was neat and showcased their best.
-After all the hard work writing was done, the children were able to select their layout and organise their paragraphs accordingly.
-Very impressive…take a look at the pictures above if you need further proof!
+After all the hard work actually writing was complete, the children were able to use their creativity to structure and organise their layout and paragraphs as they thought best.
+Very impressive - take a look at the picture above if you need further proof!
+We were also delighted that Chris himself took the time to “like” our work on Twitter/X!

-In Maths, we have been focused on understanding and estimating angles in our lessons with Mr Burke.
+In Maths, we have been focused on arithmetic practice and Easter related problem solving.
 After half term, we will move onto measuring angles using a protractor before progressing onto coordinates and translation of shapes and points.

-The end of the week brought lots of Easter fun as we were paid a visit by the Easter bunny and a dance-off too.
-We took part in an Easter egg hunt in our houses teams of Matthew, Mark, Luke and John.
-The children also sang beautifully in the Key Stage 2 Easter Service led by Year 3.
+The end of the week brought lots of Easter fun as we were paid a visit by the Easter bunny, which included plenty of dancing.
+We completed some fun Easter artwork too and the children also sang beautifully in the Key Stage 2 Easter Service led by Year 3.

 Reminders: